-The South Australian Government is seeking to help realise the economic potential from innovation in waste and resource recovery technologies while at the same time protecting our environment.
-It is committed to providing the right settings to attract investment, drive innovation and create jobs.
+The South Australian Government is committed to maintaining the state's reputation as a leader in resource recovery by providing the right settings to attract investment, drive innovation and create jobs.

 - minimise the risk of environmental harm occurring